moliver28/research-handbook/content/handbook/engineering/development/processes/infra-dev-escalation/process/index.md

 #### Eligibility

-All backend and fullstack engineers within Core Development, Expansion Development, or Enablement who have been with the company for at least 3 months, with the exception of team members in:
+All backend and fullstack engineers within Core Development, Expansion Development, or Core Platform who have been with the company for at least 3 months, with the exception of team members in:
 - ModelOps: AI Model Validation
 - Secure: Composition Analysis
 - Distribution: Build